Understanding Attractive Nuisance Claims

 In cases involving other property elements, such as items that are left to languish on a property (old motor vehicles, appliances, etc.), the burden is on the plaintiff to argue that the cost of removing or remedying the potential hazard was reasonable and that the defendant still refused or failed to do so.
 Signage in these cases often does not limit a property owner's liability either, since many small children are too young to read or comprehend hazard or "beware" signs.

 Do you believe that your family has a legitimate attractive nuisance claim?
 If so, our team at Richardson Richardson Boudreaux, PLLC is ready to hear from you.
-Our Tulsa personal injury lawyers have recovered more than $300 million for clients who have been injured or wronged.
+Our Tulsa premises liability lawyers have recovered more than $300 million for clients who have been injured or wronged.
 We are ready to hear your family's story and take the appropriate steps towards crafting a thorough and compelling claim on your behalf.